The St. John's (Secunderabad): History

+There was a story that it had originally been a church.
+Later, when the current St. John's Church was built about a quarter mile away, the old building was given to the Freemasons by the contractor.

 Six chairs now used by the Past Masters originally came from the Brighton Royal Pavilion and were sent to the British Residency at Chudderghat in the early 19th century.
 Though there's no official record, six were likely gifted to the Lodge.
 Richly gilt but lacking in taste and comfort, the chairs hold more historical value than practical use.